TurboGears/tg2docs/docs/cookbook/upgrading.rst

 were lost during the execution of the ``ErrorController``.

 In ``2.3.5`` this got replaced by the :class:`.ErrorPageApplicationWrapper`, which provides the same feature using an :ref:`appwrappers`.

+If you are still relying on ``pylons.original_response`` key in your ``ErrorController`` make sure to uprade to the ``tg.original_response`` key, otherwise it won't work anymore.

-The behaviour should be transparent for most users, in case you want to get back the old ``StatusCodeRedirect`` behaviour you use the following option::
+The change should be transparent for most users, in case you want to get back the old ``StatusCodeRedirect`` behaviour you use the following option::

     base_config['status_code_redirect'] = True